Written by Rick Kubina

 People use the terms “phase change line” and “condition change line” synonymously.
 Should they?
 If we strive for technical adequacy, we will answer the previous question with a polite “no.”

-A phase change would mean we have switched to a new period of time, but a condition change line provides more information telling all chart readers a new condition has begun.
+A phase change line would mean we have switched to a new period of time, but a condition change line provides more information telling all chart readers a new condition has begun.
 Furthermore, the condition label informs the chart reader as to exactly what transpired.
 So we would not classify the use of the term phase change as wrong.
 Instead we should encourage “condition change” because it more aptly describes and informs the chart reader as to what has happened.